harlan-zw/nuxt-skew-protection/README.md

 ## Why Nuxt Skew Protection?

-When you deploy new updates to your Nuxt app, users using your previous app version will remain on this version until they do a hard reload of the page.

-Nuxt has a solution for this enabled by default, it does an hourly poll to check for a new version, if one is detected it will do a hard reload on the next navigation or if it encounters an error loading a chunk.

-However, this approach has some limitations:
-- **User Experience**: Users may encounter broken pages or missing assets if they navigate to a part of the app that relies on the new version before the next poll.
-- **API**: API requests may fail if they rely on assets or endpoints that have changed in the new version.
-The user has no way to recover from this without losing their current state.
-- **Cached HTML**: If your HTML is cached by a CDN or proxy, users may be served outdated HTML that references assets from a previous build that no longer exist on the server.
+Congrats you shipped that latest release!
+Turns out many of your users are going to be using the previous version of your app for hours or even days after you deployed the new version.

-- **SEO**: As crawlers cache HTML natively, they'll often hit your site and request build assets that no longer exist.
+Finally fixed that SEO issue?
+Great, but crawlers will often hit your site and request build chunks that no longer exist, leading to 500 errors and broken indexes.

+Unfortunately, you've just been "skewed".
+Skew is the version difference between what your users are running and what is currently deployed.

+While Nuxt helps us by hard-reloading on navigation when it detects a new release, it's often not enough to ensure a smooth experience for all users and crawlers.
+Just check out one of Nuxt's top commented [issues](https://github.com/nuxt/nuxt/issues/29624).

 ## 🚀 Features

-- **Real-time skew protection** - SSE updates notify clients of new deployments immediately
-- Detect when outdated clients make a API requests
-- 🏗️ **Long-lived Nuxt Assets** - Previous deployment build assets remain accessible
+- 🏗️ **Long-lived Nuxt Assets** - Old build assets remain accessible after new deployments for set periods.
+- **Instantly Adopted Releases**
+  - Use SSE in supported environments for updates notify clients of new deployments immediately
+  - Using workers?
+No problem.
+Skew protection is enabled through [Preview Environments](https://vercel.com/docs/concepts/deployments/preview-deployments) and [Vercel Skew Protection](https://vercel.com/docs/concepts/limits/skew-protection).
+  -
-- **UI Notifications** - Configurable client-side notifications for updates
+- **Intelligent User Notifications**
-- 🔍 **Multi-source detection** - Check deployment ID from header → query → cookie
-- 🔄 **Automatic fallbacks** - Graceful handling when requested version isn't found
-- 🧹 **Version cleanup** - Prevent storage bloat with configurable retention
-- Integrates with Vercel Skew Protection
-- Runs on Cloudflare Workers, Vercel, Node.js, and more
+  - Based on the page the user is on and if a chunk they're using is updated, it will conditionally notify them.
+  - Headless UI component with full Nuxt UI integration.

 ## 📦 Installation